andreabedini/cabal/doc/cabal-package.rst

 .. pkg-field:: signatures: signature list
     :since: 2.0

-    Supported only in GHC 8.2 and later.
     A list of `module signatures <https://downloads.haskell.org/~ghc/master/users-guide/separate_compilation.html#module-signatures>`__ required by this package.

     Module signatures are part of the Backpack_ extension to the Haskell module system.